timbielawski/timedout-promise-error/README.md

 * * *

 ## API
-timedout-promise-error allows you to put a timeout on a promise while providing a custom error.
+timedout-promise-error allows you to put a timeout on a promise while providing a custom error for the timeout.
 Your error is returned in a Error so you get the error stack too.
+If the passed in promise has an error, it functions as expected

 ### `timedoutPromiseError(somePromise: Object, timeout: Number, error: Object)`